-- The net of reinsurance best estimate liabilities of the contract. - An alternative scenario for the contract under which no future premiums are paid.
+- The net of reinsurance best estimate liabilities of the contract; and - An alternative scenario for the contract under which no future premiums are paid.
 Excluding the premiums is likely to have an impact on the benefit to be paid.
 Relevant benefit and expense cash flows are therefore assumed to be on a paid up or lapse basis.
 Where 'unearned' commission could be clawed back on a paid-up basis, this is also allowed for.
 However, any penalties on the contract associated with the policyholder making the policy paid up are not taken into account.

-The amount of EPIFP was £1,729 million as at 31 December 2017 (2016: £814 million).
-The increase in the year is predominantly driven by the Part VII transfer of long-term business from FLL and FLP into the Company as described in section A.1.3.
-Transferred FLL and FLP business represents £739m of the Company's EPIFP as at 31 December 2017.
+The amount of EPIFP was £1,882 million as at 31 December 2018 (2017: £1,729 million).
+The increase in the year is predominantly driven by new business.